Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Tankless Water Heaters

-• Ideal for smaller homes or finished basements
+• Easier to install in smaller homes or finished utility areas

 Maintenance and Lifespan